 There are two main methods of movement in Atlantis.
 The first is done using the MOVE order (or the ADVANCE order), and moves units individually from one region to another.
 The other method is done using the SAIL order, which can sail a fleet, including all of its occupants from one region to another.
 Certain powerful mages may also teleport themselves, or even other units, but the knowledge of the workings of this magic is carefully guarded.

 In one month, a unit can issue a single MOVE order, using one or more of its movement points.
 There are three modes of travel: walking, riding and flying.
-Walking units have two movement points, riding units have four, and flying units have six.
+Walking units have two movement points, riding units have four, and flying units have four.
 A unit will automatically use the fastest mode of travel it has available.
 The ADVANCE order is the same as MOVE, except that it implies attacks on units which try to forbid access; see the section on combat for details.